zlj-zz/pigit/README.md

   -t, --types           List all command types and exit.
   -d, --debug           Current runtime in debug mode.
   --out-log             Print log to console.
-  --create-config       Create a preconfigured file of PIGIT.(If a profile exists, the
+  --create-config       Create a pre-configured file of PIGIT.(If a profile exists, the
                         values available in it are used)

 tools arguments: